cattle-ops/terraform-aws-gitlab-runner/README.md

   locked_to_project  = "true"
   run_untagged       = "false"
   maximum_timeout    = "3600"
-  access_level       = "<not_protected OR ref_protected, ref_protected runner will only run on pipelines triggered on protected branches.
-Defaults to not_protected>"
+  # ref_protected runner will only run on pipelines triggered on protected branches.
+Defaults to not_protected
+  access_level       = "<not_protected OR ref_protected>"
 }
 ```